usulpro/myjunkstaff/docs/readme.md

 ### FAQ

-- I'm not going to create a themable app.
+##### I'm not going to create a themable app.
 Will I find something usefull in this boilerplate project?

 Yes!
 You still have a powerfull dev environment with React Storybook addons, testing and workflow features.

-- I'm not going to use Material-UI (any other tool) in my app.
+##### I'm not going to use Material-UI (any other tool) in my app.
 Will I find something usefull in this boilerplate project?

 Yes!
 You still have a powerfull dev environment with React Storybook addons, testing and workflow features.

-- I'd like to see my [favorite tool](https://github.com/facebook/react/wiki/Complementary-Tools) in this project.
+##### I'd like to see my [favorite tool](https://github.com/facebook/react/wiki/Complementary-Tools) in this project.

 Create an [issue](/../../issues) with your suggestion.
 We'll be glad to discuss it and we love adding new features!

+##### What if I need some other package in my project?

+Just install it via `npm` or `yarn`.
+Since this project does not have any hidden configurations, you are free to continue to work with it as you normally would.

 --